DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 #### Contextual Notes

 - Battle of the Ten Kings (Rigveda): Commonly read as an internal subcontinental conflict among groups already settled in the region, not a dispersal that seeded Europe.
-- Genetics: Steppe‑related ancestry components are more pronounced in many northern Indian populations than southern, consistent with migration into (not out of) the subcontinent and subsequent admixture.
+- Genetics: Steppe‑related ancestry components are more pronounced in many northern Indian populations than southern, consistent with migration into (not out of) the subcontinent and subsequent admixture [see: References and Sources].

 #### What This Does and Doesn’t License

 - Does: Explain shared roots of language, deity names, some ritual shapes across far‑flung IE branches.
-- Doesn’t: Support an Out‑of‑India migration to Europe; turn poetic correspondences into claims of direct historical transmission without corroborating evidence.
+- Doesn’t: Support an Out‑of‑India migration to Europe; turn poetic correspondences into claims of direct historical transmission without corroborating evidence [see: References and Sources].

 Two stories can be true at once: the mythic rhyme that animates this investigation, and the scholarly control that bounds our claims.
 We proceed with both in view.